flink-extended/ai-flow/docs/content/workflow_development/tutorial.md

 In the example, AINode N0 has 3 outputs(i.e., 3 channels whose source node is N0).
 We can make N1 accepts the c0 and c1 channels and N2 accepts c1 and c2 channels.
 Accordingly, there are 4 DataEdges in all.
 With such design, we can manipulate the data dependencies more flexibly and reuse the data easier.

 Currently, the only puzzle left is how to implement the processors including `DatasetReader()` and `ModelTrainer()`.
-We will introduce them later in [Implementing custom processor Processors](#implementing-custom-processors) section.
+We will introduce them later in [Implement Custom Processors](implement-custom-processors) section.
 Next, let's pay attention to defining the Validation and Prediction jobs.

 #### Define a Validation Job and a Prediction Job